woohoolabs/yang/README.md

 ### Install HTTP client and message implementations:

-Because Yang requires a HTTP client implementation (a package which provides the `php-http/client-implementation` virtual package), you must install one first.
-You may use [Guzzle 6 Adapter](https://github.com/php-http/guzzle6-adapter) or any other library of your preference as long as it also provides the `psr/http-message-implementation` virtual package:
+Because Yang requires a HTTP client implementation (a package which provides the `psr/http-client-implementation` and the `php-http/async-client-implementation` virtual packages), you must install one first.
+You may use [Guzzle 6 Adapter](https://github.com/php-http/guzzle6-adapter) or any other library of your preference as long as it also provides the virtual packages mentioned above:

 ```bash
 $ composer require php-http/guzzle6-adapter